marcodpt/paw/README.md

 so I created it.

 ## 🔧 TODO
- - completely remove functions assign to DOM, table.read, table.setData,
+ - completely remove functions assign to DOM, fieldset.setProp
-fieldset.setProp, etc
  - html should not be exposed to client
  - dynamic tests implementation
  - highlightjs as a component (js/html)